biasmv/pv/README.md

 git clone https://github.com/biasmv/pv.git
 ```

 Change to the pv directory and serve the files using the serve script in the source directory.
-This will start a simple static-file server using Python SimpleHTTPServer module.
+This will start a simple static-file server using Python's SimpleHTTPServer module.

 ```bash
 cd pv